snozbot/fungus/Docs/command_ref/itween_commands.md

 # Shake Scale # {#ShakeScale}
 Randomly shakes a GameObject's rotation by a diminishing amount over time.

-Defined in Fungus.Commands.ShakeScale
+Defined in Fungus.ShakeScale

 Property | Type | Description
  --- | --- | ---
-_amount | Fungus.Variables.Vector3Data | A scale offset in space the GameObject will animate to _target Object | Fungus.Variables.GameObjectData | Target game object to apply the Tween to _tween Name | Fungus.Variables.StringData | An individual name useful for stopping iTweens by name _duration | Fungus.Variables.FloatData | The time in seconds the animation will take to complete Ease Type | Fungus.iTween+EaseType | The shape of the easing curve applied to the animation Loop Type | Fungus.iTween+LoopType | The type of loop to apply once the animation has completed Stop Previous Tweens | System.Boolean | Stop any previously added iTweens on this object before adding this iTween
+_amount | Fungus.Vector3Data | A scale offset in space the GameObject will animate to _target Object | Fungus.GameObjectData | Target game object to apply the Tween to _tween Name | Fungus.StringData | An individual name useful for stopping iTweens by name _duration | Fungus.FloatData | The time in seconds the animation will take to complete Ease Type | Fungus.iTween+EaseType | The shape of the easing curve applied to the animation Loop Type | Fungus.iTween+LoopType | The type of loop to apply once the animation has completed Stop Previous Tweens | System.Boolean | Stop any previously added iTweens on this object before adding this iTween